equinor/tdd_workshop/README.md

 # Disclaimer
 Sharing is caring!
 This is part of a learning journey.
-I am much more a curious individual than an expert.
-The objective is to share my learnings so far while enabling us to collaborate, learn and connect around an important topic.
-I assume that independently of your experience, you are curious to learn, courageous to ask and share and, finally, respectful about the stage each one is in right now.
+We are much more curious individuals than experts.
+The objective is to share our learnings so far while enabling us to collaborate, learn and connect around an important topic.
+We assume that independently of your experience, you are curious to learn, courageous to ask and share and, finally, respectful about the stage each one is in right now.

 # Purpose
 Dive into tests and Test-Driven-Development (TDD) by sharing experience and practicing together